Elizabeth Báthory: Marriage and land ownership

 Báthory's daughter, Anna Nádasdy, was born in 1585 and was later to become the wife of Nikola VI Zrinski.
-Báthory's other known children include Orsolya (Orsika) Nádasdy (1590–unknown) who would later become the wife of István II Benyó; Katalin (Kata or Katherina) Nádasdy (1594-unknown); András Nádasdy (1596–1603); and Pál (Paul) Nádasdy (1598–1650), father of Franz III Nádasdy, who was one of the leaders of the Magnate conspiracy against Holy Roman Emperor Leopold I. Some chronicles also indicate that the couple had another son, named Miklós Nádasdy, who married Zsuzsanna Zrinski.
-However, this cannot be confirmed, and it could be that he was simply a cousin or died young, as he is not named in Báthory's will from 1610.
+Báthory's other known children include Orsolya (Orsika) Nádasdy (1590–unknown), who would later become the wife of István II Benyó; Katalin (Kata or Katherina) Nádasdy (1594–unknown); András Nádasdy (1596–1603); and Pál (Paul) Nádasdy (1598–1650), father of Franz III.
+Nádasdy, who was one of the leaders of the Magnate conspiracy against Leopold I, Holy Roman Emperor.
+Some chronicles also indicate that the couple had another son, Miklós Nádasdy, who married Zsuzsanna Zrinski, though those chronicles are not confirmed.
+He may have been a cousin or died young, for he is not named in Báthory's will from 1610.
 György Nádasdy is also supposedly the name of one of the deceased Nádasdy infants, but this cannot be confirmed.
 All of Elizabeth's children were cared for by governesses, as Báthory herself had been.

 Ferenc Nádasdy died on 4 January 1604 at the age of 48.
-Although the exact nature of the illness which led to his death is unknown, it seems to have started in 1601 and initially caused debilitating pain in his legs.
-From that time, he never fully recovered, and in 1603 became permanently disabled.
+Although the exact nature of the illness that led to his death is unknown, it seems to have started in 1601 and initially caused debilitating pain in his legs.
+From then on, he never fully recovered and became permanently disabled in 1603.
 He had been married to Báthory for 29 years.
 Before dying, Nádasdy entrusted his heirs and widow to György Thurzó, who would eventually lead the investigation into Báthory's crimes.